ParalESN: Enabling parallel information processing in Reservoir Computing: Additional Experiments

+Whether complex-valued representations are strictly necessary compared to real-valued alternatives is an active area of investigation.
+Recent work has shown that complex-valued parameterizations offer benefits both in terms of training dynamics and long-term memory retention \cite{orvieto2024universality}.
+Conceptually, complex eigenvalues enable oscillatory dynamics, allowing the model to capture periodic and quasi-periodic patterns in the input signal — a property that is particularly relevant for time series processing.

+Motivated by these insights, ParalESN employs complex-valued parameterization.
+We validate this design choice by comparing (complex-valued) ParalESN against a corresponding real-valued variant, which we term \emph{rParalESN}.
+Tables~\ref{tab:memory_results_real_paralesn} and \ref{tab:forecasting_results_real_paralesn} present results on memory-based and forecasting tasks, respectively.
+Complex-valued ParalESN consistently outperforms rParalESN on the majority of tasks, sometimes by an order of magnitude.

-\subsection{Comparison with structured reservoir computing}
+\subsection{Comparison with Structured Reservoir Computing}

-Here, we compare ParalESN with other reservoir computing approaches based on structured transforms on time series forecasting benchmarks.
-We consider Simple Cycle Reservoir (SCR)~\citep{rodan2011minimum} and Structured Reservoir Computing (Structured RC)~\citep{dong2020reservoir}\footnote{Code from \href{https://github.com/rubenohana/Reservoir-computing-kernels}{github.com/rubenohana/Reservoir-computing-kernels}.}.
-For both SRC and Structured RC, model selection employs the same methodology described in Section~\ref{sec:appendix_experimental_setting}.
-Note that in SCR, there is no need to tune the spectral radius since the transition matrix employs a fixed ring topology.
-In Structured RC, rather than tuning the spectral radius of the transition matrix, we tune the reservoir scaling for values in $[0.01, 0.1, 1, 10]$.
-Although traditional ESNs are not based on structured transforms, we include their results as a baseline.
+We compare ParalESN with other structured reservoir computing approaches, including the Simple Cycle Reservoir (SCR)~\citep{rodan2011minimum} and Structured Reservoir Computing (Structured RC)~\citep{dong2020reservoir}\footnote{Implementation from \href{https://github.com/rubenohana/Reservoir-computing-kernels}{github.com/rubenohana/Reservoir-computing-kernels}.}.
+For both SCR and Structured RC, model selection follows the methodology described in Appendix~\ref{sec:appendix_experimental_setting}.
+Note that SCR does not require tuning the spectral radius, since the transition matrix employs a fixed ring topology.
+For Structured RC, we tune the reservoir scaling over $\{0.01, 0.1, 1, 10\}$ rather than the spectral radius.
+Although traditional ESNs are not based on structured transforms, their results are included as a baseline.

-Table~\ref{tab:comparison_structured_rc_forecasting} presents results.
-For simplicity, we consider a shallow configuration of one layer for all models.
-ParalESN is consistently one of the top-performing models along with ESN, while other approaches based on structured transforms consistently underperform across all datasets.
-In particular, compared to SCR and Structured RC, ParalESN achieves lower test error on MG, MG84, and N10 by an entire order of magnitude and half the error on N30.
+Table~\ref{tab:comparison_structured_rc_forecasting} presents the results for a shallow, single-layer configuration of each model.
+ParalESN is consistently among the top-performing models alongside ESN, while other structured transform approaches consistently underperform across all datasets.
+In particular, compared to SCR and Structured RC, ParalESN achieves lower test error on MG, MG84, and N10 by an entire order of magnitude, and roughly half the error on N30.